Please choose from the following menu items!

 You can find the content under the menu.

-I warmly welcome all our present and future students and all those who are interested in our institution.
+I warmly welcome all those who are interested in our institution.

-With my appointment of August 1, 2017 I was given the mandate to head a college where beside the religious programs there are so-called secular programs.
-Our institution is open to the non-Catholic or non-religious students, too, but the representation and transmission of Catholic values is present throughout the training spectrum of every program we offer.
+Besides training programmes for church staff Apor Vilmos Catholic College offers programmes mainly in the field of teacher education.
+Our institution is open to non-Catholic or non-religious students, too, but the representation and transmission of Catholic values is present throughout the training spectrum of every program we offer.

-Besides tuition, lecturers take part in different trainings themselves.
-Conferences, organized at AVCC, often at an international level, our own periodicals (Katolikus Pedagógia [Catholic Pedagogy], Szociálpedagógia [Social Pedagogy], Magyartanítás [Teaching Hungarian] offer excellent opportunity for sharing research results.
-Almost all of our lecturers hold a PhD degree or have enrolled to a doctoral course.
-Our research workshops – involving our students – examine the new opportunities of different branches of science and their practical implementations.
+In addition to education, various research activities are carried out at our school.
+Conferences organized by AVCC, often at an international level, our periodicals: Katolikus Pedagógia [Catholic Pedagogy], Szociálpedagógia [Social Pedagogy], Anyanyelvi és Irodalmi Nevelés [Teaching Hungarian] offer a great opportunity for sharing scientific results.
+Most of our lecturers hold a PhD degree or have enrolled to a doctoral course.
+Research groups – also open to our students – examine the different branches of science.

 As a leader I am convinced that we can make progress by building on and making use of earlier achievements.
-We must learn from mistakes in order to develop a College as a community of people who help each other and work for a common goal.
+We must learn from the mistakes in order to develop a college as a community of people who help each other and work for a common goal.